ARTbio/startbio/docs/scRNAseq_basics/prerequisites.md

 transcriptomics data.

 It is composed of R code that you can execute in a R console.
-You can also use any R development environment like Rstudio.
+You can also use any R graphical environment like Rstudio.
 You can retrieve the associated Rscript or R Markdown file (An executable document that combine text and code to produce formatted report) [here](https://gist.github.com/bellenger-l/762c39b39924f9c35a1b7df60e649bd3).